sateffen/disuware/README.md

 So I want to reuse my stuff, but have to replace some components without breaking all the other stuff (and without refactoring all require-calls each time again).

-In Java most of this stuff is solved by standartising things.
+In Java most of this stuff is solved by standardizing things.
 You've got JDBC for databases or servelets for webstuff, but in JS - no. There are some APIs like Express or React, that are reimplemented in different other libs, have the same API, but the modules explicitly name the other dependencies.
 For frontend we define webpack aliases, for node...